trufnetwork/node/internal/extensions/README.md

 ## Primitive Stream

-`primitive_stream` allows any schema storing data to be turned into a Truflation stream.
+`primitive_stream` allows any contract storing data to be turned into a Truflation primitive stream.
 It requires a `table_name` configuration.
 The `date_column` and `value_column` configurations are optional.
 If not provided, `date_column` defaults to "date_value" and `value_column` defaults to "value".
 These configurations specify the columns from which the extension will get values.

 Currently, the `primitive_stream` extension should be the last operation in an action.
 This allows it to return responses of any size by modifying the last query result.
 No other SQL queries should follow this extension in the Kuneiform file.